Upton-by-Chester

-Upton-by-Chester is a civil parish and a large suburb on the outskirts of Chester, in the unitary authority of Cheshire West and Chester and the ceremonial county of Cheshire, England.
-It includes the villages of Upton and Upton Heath.
+Upton-by-Chester is a civil parish and a large suburb on the outskirts of Chester, in the unitary authority area of Cheshire West and Chester and the ceremonial county of Cheshire, England.
+It includes the village Upton Heath.

 History

 The name Upton is from the Old English upp, meaning up, higher or upon, and tūn, meaning a farmstead or settlement.